 ONC offer at-home permanent hair colouring kits with certified organic ingredients.
 The application method uses heat to open the cuticles as opposed to ammonia, which is traditionally used in chemical hair dye to open the cuticle.
-ONC claims their formulas contain pharmaceutical grade peroxide - the kind in contact lenses and eye drops, lowest percentage of PPD possible for optimal gray coverage, nutrients, antioxidants, vitamins and amino acids.
-They also promise a lower pH level (closer to a neutral value) colour that does not fade, and perfect gray coverage.
+ONC claims their formulas contain pharmaceutical grade peroxide - the kind in contact lenses and eye drops, the lowest percentage of PPD possible for optimal grey coverage, nutrients, antioxidants, vitamins and amino acids.
+They also promise a lower pH level (closer to a neutral value) colour that does not fade and perfect gray coverage.

-FREE FROM: Ammonia or Ammonia derivatives, Resorcinol, Parabens, Formaldehyde, Certified Vegan & Cruelty-Free by PETA, GMO Free, Not tested on animals
+FREE FROM: Ammonia or Ammonia derivatives, Resorcinol, Parabens, Formaldehyde, Certified Vegan & Cruelty-Free by PETA, GMO-Free, Not tested on animals

 Daniel Field is known as the pioneer of organic, mineral and natural hair dye.
 He has developed unique products for his salons, including his hugely popular Water Colour, a natural colour range.
 These are gentler safer alternatives, which are kinder to the hair than the harsher products generally used in traditional salons.
 This is really easy to use at home, the colour comes in powder form in a tiny bottle that you mix with water in the applicator bottle.
 It does not cover grey hair as good as hair dyes containing PPD, but it will get you through your pregnancy!
 FREE FROM: Ammonia, Alcohol, Hydrogen Peroxide, PPD

-For a full list of all the toxic ingredients Surya Brasil does not put in their formulas click here
+For a full list of all the toxic ingredients, Surya Brasil does not put in their formulas click here

-FREE FROM: Artificial preservatives, Animal derived materials (vegan friendly), GMO Free, Artificial additives, Not tested on animals
+FREE FROM: Artificial preservatives, Animal-derived materials (vegan friendly), GMO-Free, Artificial additives, Not tested on animals

 For more help on safer beauty products and customised non-toxic skincare programs contact us to book a consultation.